A Movie A Day Keeps the Sunburns Away: Summer Watchlist 2026

 There is a beautiful moment towards the end of this film when all the women bond over the flaws of their bodies —not in a sad way—they are laughing and celebrating it, and it makes me cry every time.
 Now I wonder why something like this got ignored by film critics.
 Why, in the age of “body positivity,” is this film not praised more in mainstream media?

 In a way, it feels as if Gerwig’s Lady Bird is the whitewashed version of Real Women Have Curves, made palatable for Hollywood.
 While I enjoy both films, I’d argue that Real Women Have Curves has more to say and has more heart.
-The story is heavily based on the writer Josephina Lopez’s life, while Gerwig said Lady Bird does not fully reflect her own upbringing.
-This is why (to me) it feels much more personal, with a deeper message.

 Real Women Have Curves deserves its flowers, just as Lady Bird has received.
 While both are beautiful films, it upsets me that few people know about the former.
 I also think it’s important to note that in the coming-of-age genre in Hollywood, we see a lot about white stories, and because of that, a small fraction of people’s stories get told.